dsaenztagarro/checkout/README.md

 Branches
 --------

-Exercise has been solved in two flavors:
+Exercise has been solved in two flavours:

 - [master][1]: My default implementation!
 It modifies the expected interface in order to avoid any kind of coupling in the implementation.
 Winner choice!